Zyeinyep/Zyeinyep/README.md

 - ⚡Facts: enjoy travelling ✈️ and listening to music🎶.
 - 📒 I speak in five languages: English, Turkish, Mongolian, Kazakh and Russian
 - 🦾 Interested in...
 Artificial Intelligence.
 -💻Have experience in...
-Java, Arduino
+Java, Arduino,C
+-Favorite programming language...
+C